32 hours per week (primarily evenings)

 - Physical stamina needed for evening, night extended shifts, and weekend work.

-- Ability to use computer, telephone, fax and other office equipment.
+- Ability to use a computer, telephone, fax and other office equipment.

 "At the Austen Riggs Center nursing is an art, a chance to be creative using the unstructured time and space of relationships with patients, which can be challenging for staff and patients alike.
 The work is hard but there is an openness and freedom to do that work."